Kendall Jenner’s award-winning 818 Tequila brand is working to become a leader in sustainable spirits.

 Tequila is Mexico’s biggest agricultural industry.
-And the agave plant has become a focus for sustainability—namely extending the life of agave fibers and repurposing them in a number of ways.
+And the agave plant has become a focus for sustainability — extending the life of agave fibers and repurposing them in a number of ways.

-The announcements come after Jenner, who is not Mexican, appeared in an ad for 818 earlier this year riding a horse in an agave field while wearing jeans, an oversized shirt, a flat-brimmed cowboy hat, and two braids.
+The announcements come after Jenner, who is not Mexican, appeared in an ad for 818 last year riding a horse in an agave field while wearing jeans, an oversized shirt, a flat-brimmed cowboy hat, and two braids.
 Critics said her “chic migrant worker look” was culturally insensitive.

-Last month, Jenner told The Tonight Show host Jimmy Fallon that she and 818 are invested in supporting the community where the tequila is made.
+During a visit to The Tonight Show last year, Jenner told host Jimmy Fallon that she and 818 are invested in supporting the community where the tequila is made.

 “We’re donating them and building homes for people that need homes,” Jenner added, noting the bricks are also supporting a “half-built hospital” in the area.

 Jenner said the brand is now more “friendly to the planet” than other tequila brands.
-Its partnered with the sustainability initiative, 1% For the Planet.
-“We donate 1% of our profit to planet-saving initiatives,” she said.
+It has also partnered with the sustainability initiative, 1% For the Planet.
+“We donate one percent of our profit to planet-saving initiatives,” she said.

 The changing tequila industry